I grew my email list to 10,000 in 7 months last year.

 Thankfully, these steps are very strategic and will work for you, too.
 So, do exactly what I’m recommending below.

-The first thing you need to do to grow your email list is install a popup on your site.
+The first thing you need to do to grow your email list is install email opt-in forms all over your site.

 2. Use ConvertKit

 Next, start using ConvertKit for your email platform.

 My list was approaching 2,000 and once you reach 2,000 your free trial of MailChimp ends.
 At the same time, there was a lot of buzz around this new software called ConvertKit.
 I gave ConvertKit a try because they have features specifically for bloggers (you can easily make tons of forms all over your site).

 As a blogger you actually need to use something like ConvertKit because you really need the forms and functionality it offers.
 ConvertKit was made for bloggers.

 Here’s a snapshot of what ConvertKit looks like in my portal.
 You can see all the different shades of blue, which represent the different opt-in forms people use to join my email list.
 This makes tracking performance super easy.

 Along with using a popup on your site, you need to have the popup offer a free opt-in for joining your list.
 Don’t simply have a popup that says “sign up for my emails here!”
 Instead, offer a freebie in exchange for signing up.